What Is The Difference Between Hyperventilation And Hypoventilation

 When it comes to discussing the differences between hyperventilation and hypoventilation, it is important to understand the symptoms of each.
 Hyperventilation is the act of taking in more air than necessary and expelling it quickly, resulting in too much oxygen in the blood and too little carbon dioxide.

-ALSO READ: What Is The Difference Between Soba And Udon
+ALSO READ: What's The Difference Between A Relation And A Function

 On the other hand, hypoventilation is the opposite, with too little oxygen and too much carbon dioxide in the blood.
 This can cause symptoms such as shortness of breath, fatigue, and confusion.